 6: PO delivery – Sending the PO via email, phone, mail or fax.
 Needless to say that email or direct access via a cloud platform are the best ways.

-7: Deliveries – This is pretty self explanatory, it deals with when a PO will be delivered.
-Knowing when your supplier’s delivery days are, minimises errors and is the first step towards three way matching.
+7: Deliveries – This is self explanatory, it deals with when a PO will be delivered.
+Knowing when your supplier’s delivery days are, minimises errors and is the first step towards three-way matching.

 8: Receiving deliveries – Once delivered, the receiving company should inspect and accept/dispute the delivery.
 Disputes are almost always due to a damaged/missing product.

 9: Invoice Approval & Payment – Here, we have three documents that must match when the seller wants payment.
 When the invoice comes in, the original PO and the delivery doc should all match.
 This is known as three-way matching.
 If there is a difference, it must be resolved between buyer and supplier before any payment is made.

 10: Records –Tracking and having real time visibility on all relevant documents is key to business growth.

 eProcurement is essentially all of the above done online.

 An eProcurement platform, portal, system is the main way of tracking & accessing live data.
 Live data flows in a digital environment.
 All information is sent electronically, through a digital platform, and so all data is accessible in real time.
 It enables a pro-active vs reactive stance when it comes to buying/paying for products/services.